Adamage/tutorials/tutorials/huggingface/README.md

 a class that takes our ELECTRA model as a parameter and overload the `forward` function, in which we call the `forward` function from ELECTRA and then wrap the returned loss in `identity_loss`.
-Here we use the composition, however, this task could be solved using inheritance.
+Here we use the composition, however, this task could be solved using inheritance from the Electra class in transformers package.

 ```python